 The ongoing project has attracted protest from the local and student community, with Wolvercote residents campaigning outside of St John’s College.
 Several key issues that have been raised include biodiversity, traffic and pollution, and affordability of homes.

-The E&E reps asked how Oxford North intends to achieve the net 5% biodiversity gain as required by law for new developments.
+In the email, the E&E reps highlighted that they asked how Oxford North intends to achieve the net 5% biodiversity gain as required by law for new developments.
 This question was asked in light of offsetting measures already planned at Cutteslowe park, yet these measures would only account for around half of the biodiversity loss caused by the development of Oxford North as assessed by an environmental consultancy.
 Donger assured that the legal target would be met through biodiversity gain within the main site as the project continues.

 Regarding traffic and pollution during the construction phase, Lane-Nott cited the creation of a community liaison group available for nearby residents to report their issues and concerns.

 Another concern held by residents is the affordability of the new homes on the site.
 The plan is for 480 homes to be built, with the 35% quota for affordable housing perhaps being increased to 50% subject to the financial viability of the site as is council requirement, explained Donger.
 Of the 35% of affordable housing, 80% will be available for rent with an income cap in place and 20% will be sold at affordable prices (80% of free market value).
 The remaining 65% of homes will enter the free market probably to be sold.
 Donger explained that the ideal outcome for the site will be a contained community, with workers living and working within Oxford North.

 Spacecraft Consulting later told Cherwell that this “contained community” should look like a “24/7 vibrant and connected district for people to live, work, play, learn and visit and enjoy – a place that people want to visit with open spaces, three new parks, public art and culture and children’s play areas.